Rigby & Peller has reacted to the news that it has lost its royal warrant to supply lingerie to the Queen.

 “I’ve never, ever spoken about a customer, any customer who I fit in the fitting room, let alone the Queen,” she said.

 “I just mentioned all about the conversation that we had because she was as nervous as I was, or maybe not as much as I was.
-And she put me at my east and she was just wonderful.”
+And she put me at my ease and she was just wonderful.”

 When asked whether Buckingham Palace has over-reacted to the autobiography, she said: “Well I think so, obviously, because I’ve never spoken about a customer when she’s come out of the fitting room.
 So maybe I was the Lord Chamberlain, not Buckingham Palace.
 I don’t know.”